cggh/panoptes/documentation/index.rst

 Panoptes is a web application for exploration and visualisation of data.
 Many of the features, such as querying and browsing tables, are generic and can be used with any kind of data.
-However, there are currently also some specialised features for genomic and geospatial data.
+There are also some specialised features for genomic and geospatial data.

 Panoptes is a new project and in an early phase of development.
 For more information about the project please contact Paul Vauterin